Clarence Thomas was 'key' to a plan to delay certification of 2020 election, Trump lawyers said in emails - KESQ

 In an email two days later, Chesebro said that having Georgia “in play” on a Supreme Court filing could be “critical.”
 Chesebro speculated that if there was a Georgia case pending before the Supreme Court, Vice President Mike Pence could refuse to open proceedings any of the envelopes documenting the state’s electoral votes during the January 6 proceedings.

 Such a move by Pence would force the court to act on the petitions, Chesebro said.
-“Trump and Pence have options available to them starting on January 6 that might create additional delay and also might put pressure on the Court to act,” Chesebro wrote.
+“Trump and Pence have procedural options available to them starting on January 6 that might create additional delay, and also might put pressure on the Court to act,” Chesebro wrote.

+House General Counsel Doug Letter on Wednesday afternoon told the appeals court — where Eastman is still asking for help to claw back the eight emails — the inclusion of a publicly available link to the files was inadvertent.

 Trump lawyers were concerned about him making false claims in court, emails show